Cemeteries and Cemetery Administration

 - WAC 458-16-180 - Property Tax exemptions - Embalmers - Cemeteries

-At MRSC's last count, there were 78 cities and towns known to operate municipal cemeteries in Washington.
 Many municipal cemeteries are operated by the city parks department and maintained by the department's grounds personnel.
+Below are the statutes relevant to city, town, and county cemeteries:

 - RCW 68.52.030 - Counties and cities may provide for burial, acquire cemeteries, etc